-Check out our extensive library of 1:1 questions to promote thoughtful feedback and honest interactions with your team.
+Check out our extensive library of 1:1 questions and agenda templates to promote thoughtful feedback and honest interactions with your team.

 💙Make space for everyone: Encourage every team member to speak in a meeting.
 Inclusivity means making room at the table.
 You can include the quieter employees by actively asking their opinions or thoughts on a topic.
 Help steer the conversation back on track if an employee is interrupted, and advocate for them to finish before moving forward.